Floquet-Thermalization via Instantons near Dynamical Freezing: Floquet-flow renormalization and dynamical Freezing

 where $\mathcal{T}$ denotes time-ordering.
 Our goal here is to realize a unitary transformation that systematically decouples the time-dependent driving component, $H_1$, from the effective theory, while at the same time preserve the spectrum of $U(T+t_0,t_0)$.
 Building on earlier work, the appropriate flow-equations are:

 where $\lambda$ represents the ``fRG time" along the flow trajectory.
 Note that $\lambda$ enters here dimensionally as real time with dimension $\sim$[time] in contrast to the conventional Wegner-Wilson picture~\cite{wilsonwegner2,Glazek1993Phys.Rev.D}, where $\lambda \sim$ [time]$^2$.
+See Table~\ref{tab:timescales} for a glossary of the different timescales that describe the dynamics within the flow RG framework.

 We solve the coupled matrix equations, Eq.~\eqref{eq:FlowH0} and Eq.~\eqref{eq:FlowH1}, using two approaches.
 First, for small system sizes we employ exact-diagonalization by representing the operators explicitly in the many-body Hilbert space and solving the equations exactly using the fourth-order Runge-Kutta (RK4) method~\cite{MVogl2019}.
+In the supplement \cite{supp}, we provide numerical evidences that Eq.~\eqref{eq:Flow} does preserve the eigenvalues of the Floquet Hamiltonian.
 The second approach is tailored for larger system sizes and utilizes matrix product operators (MPOs) \cite{MClaassen2021}.
 MPOs encode general many-body operators as products of operator-valued matrices, with each matrix acting locally at a single site.
 Once the operators $H_{0}(\lambda)$ and $H_{1}(\lambda)$ are expressed in the MPO form, we again solve the equations using the Runge-Kutta method.
 MPOs facilitate operations such as addition, evaluation, and computation of commutators, yielding exponentially localized MPOs~\cite{MPO1,MPO2}.
 MPOs have been applied to solve flow equations for many-body localized Hamiltonians~\cite{WG3,flowMBL1,flowMBL2}.
 All ED results are obtained using the QuSpin~\cite{PWeinberg2019,PWeinberg2017} Python package, while the MPO-based computations are performed using the Julia package ITensor~\cite{Julia-2017,fishman2022itensor,Itensor2}.
+See Appendix \ref{app:numericaldetails} for additional details.